 - Uses graphic organizers and charts to make comparisons between cultures and communities.

-- Uses different media such as literature, art, writing, film, and museum visits to deepen her understanding of concepts and portray what she has learned.
+- Uses different media such as literature, art, writing, film, and museum visits to deepen her understanding of concepts and portray what he has learned.

 - Discusses American holidays and important days and events as they approach.

-- Keep Up with Current Events: Read local newspapers, magazines, and websites with your child.
+Keep Up with Current Events: Read local newspapers, magazines, and websites with your child.
 Look at the pictures and talk about important events or news.
-Even if your child doesn’t read the articles, you can summarize the subjects for them.
-Magazines made just for kids, such as Scholastic News, are also great resources for learning current events.
+Even if your child doesn’t read the articles, you can summarize the subjects for him.

-- Learn about Your Local Government: Visit your town hall and learn about your local leaders.
-Your child can write a letter or email to local government leaders.
-It is sometimes even possible to meet with them.
+Learn about Your Local Government: Visit your town hall and talk about your local leaders — your child could even write a letter or email to one!
+Sometimes, it’s also possible for children to meet with them.

-- Form a Family Government: Assign different roles to family members, vote on family decisions or rules, or hold meetings to discuss decisions and issues that come up in the family.
+Form a Family Government: Assign different roles to family members, vote on family decisions or rules, or hold meetings to discuss decisions and issues that come up at home.

-- Pick a Place: Have your child pick a place on the map she would like to learn about.
-Use the internet and/or books to learn more about the place and its community.
-Or ask someone you know who lives in a different place to send you pictures of and facts about that place.
-Then work together with your child to create a collage or magazine about that place using text and art.
+Pick a Place: Have your child pick a place on the map he would like to learn about.
+Use the internet and/or books to learn more about that particular place and its community.
+Alternatively, ask someone you know who lives in a different town to send you pictures of and facts about that place.
+Then work together with your child to create a collage or magazine about the community using text and art.

-- Find a Pen-Pal: If you know of another child who lives somewhere else, coordinate with a parent to set your children up as pen-pals, using technology (under your supervision) when possible.
-Your child can use email, letters, and phone- and video calling to communicate.
-Have the children send pictures of their communities to each other.
+Find a Pen Pal: If you know of another child who lives somewhere else, coordinate with a parent to set your children up as pen pals, using technology (under your supervision) when possible.
+Your child can use email, letters, and phone or video calling to communicate.
+Have the kids send pictures of their communities to each other.

-- Find the Historical Figures You Know: You and your child can talk with and interview an older family member or friend about an important or historical moment he/she experienced.
+Find the Historical Figures You Know: You and your child can interview older family members or friends about an important or historical moment they experienced.
 This can be filmed or recorded, or you can even put together a poster or book of what you learned together.

-- Map It Out: When visiting a new place, look at a map and show your child your planned route and important locations on the map.
-When you are given a map somewhere (such as in an amusement park, department store, zoo, or museum), help your child read the map and let her lead the way.
+Map It Out: When visiting a new place, look at a map and show your child your planned route and important locations on it.
+When you are given a map somewhere (such as in an amusement park, department store, zoo, or museum), help your child read the map and let him lead the way.